 In this article, we outlined 10 tools to help you manage and create professional-looking proposals in less time.

-For today’s purposes, the following three tools are great places to get started:
+For today’s purposes, the following five tools are great places to get started:

 RFPIO Solves the problem of responding to RFPs, from project management to collaboration, to integrating with other software.
 Their solution includes reporting dashboards, auto-response features, and automated generation of proactive proposals from within your CRM.
 RFPIO also includes an intelligent answer library that turns previous RFP responses into on-demand intelligence that empowers revenue teams with enterprise content at their fingertips wherever the work.

 And what's better?
 RFPIO has an integration with HubSpot that will automatically sync your RFP with your portal, making it easy to share information with your team.

 To create customized RFPs with your own branding, consider using the proposal software PandaDoc.